linebender/android_trace/tracing_android_trace/README.md

 The first API added, which is useful for tracking time spent in a thread, was `ATrace_beginSection` and `ATrace_endSection`.
 This has been available since Android API level 23.

-[`ATraceLayer`] uses this API, and is the preferred layer from this crate - it was used to produce the screenshot above.
+[`AndroidTraceLayer`] uses this API, and is the preferred layer from this crate - it was used to produce the screenshot above.

 Note that if entering and exiting of spans are interleaved, this layer will produce discontinuous traces.
 This is required to work around the limitations of the NDK API.